Alexhuszagh/alexhuszagh.github.com/_posts/2016-10-31-using-qttest-effectively.markdown

 # Test Suite

-Other unittesting frameworks have concepts of [TestSuites][BoostTestSuite], as well as [unittest discovery][PythonTestDiscover], to help organize unittests into suites and minimize the redundancy of separating the test fixture definition from its instantiation.
-In C++, this is difficult to implement, with issues of ordering during static initialization.
-We can, however, use a base class with a constructor that adds itself to a suite defined within the same compilation unit, bypassing the undefined static initialization order.
+Other unittesting frameworks have concepts of [TestSuites][BoostTestSuite], as well as [unittest discovery][PythonTestDiscover], automatically adding each new test fixture to the unittest tree.
+In C++, this is difficult to implement, since the test fixture can be instantiated before the test suite.
+Using a local, static variable defined inside a function, we avoid this static initiation fiasco, and ensure the suite is defined before the fixture.
+Combining our custom main, the `runTest` lambda, and a test suite, QtTest rivals the ease of use Boost Test Library, GTest, or even Python's unittest.

-First, we define our test suite.
+To create our test suite, we first define a base class with a default constructor and a static function that returns a reference to a collection of test fixtures.

 ```cpp
 #include <QObject>